Universidad de Deusto / UD

 Intensive Programme

-Relaciones Internacionales y acción humanitaria
+UD: Relaciones Internacionales y acción humanitaria

-Derecho Internacional y Derecho Internacional Humanitario
+UD: Derecho Internacional y Derecho Internacional Humanitario

-Salud pública y acción humanitaria
+UD: Salud pública y acción humanitaria

-Gestión de la acción humanitaria
+UD: Gestión de la acción humanitaria

-Antropología y Aspectos Interculturales en Accion Humanitaria
+UD: Antropología y Aspectos Interculturales en Accion Humanitaria

 • Second semester

-Thematic specialisation: Protection in humanitarian action
+Thematic specialisation: Protection in Humanitarian Action

 The goal of the orientation at the University of Deusto is to provide students with the appropriate tools of analysis and intervention to respond to the growing needs of protection in humanitarian action.
-It offers an informed and practice oriented approach to the main challenges, current discussions and key issues around humanitarian protection.
+It offers an informed and practice-oriented approach to the main challenges, current discussions and key issues around humanitarian protection.

 Introduction to applied research (5 ECTS)